 Levy Little Theatre is a Community Interest Company which aims to bring the community together through drama.
-The company lead weekly drama classes for young people, one-off events for the community and public performances.
+The company lead weekly drama classes for young people & adults, one-off events for the community and public performances.
 The company is looked after by actors and facilitators Gemma North and Chris Brett.

 Gemma and Chris both live in Levenshulme (the 'Levy' In Levy Little Theatre) and love the community spirit here.
 There is such a diverse range of cultures and backgrounds and our young community are very lucky to be growing up in such a rich environment.